Infinity Chamber

-Infinity Chamber (also known as somnio) is a 2016 American science fiction thriller film directed and written by Travis Milloy.
+Infinity Chamber (also known as Somnio) is a 2016 American science fiction thriller film directed and written by Travis Milloy.
 It stars Christopher Soren Kelly, Cassandra Clark, Cajardo Lindsey and Jesse D. Arrow who interact with an artificial intelligence machine that manages a futuristic automated detention facility.

 It was released at the Fantastic Fest cinema festival in Austin, Texas in 2016 and won the Audience Award there.

 Plot

 A man named Frank, who apparently sabotaged a government operation with a computer virus, is held in a futuristic automated detention facility that is overseen by an artificial intelligence (AI) computer named Howard, who appears as a round CCTV camera which descends from the ceiling.
 Another machine inside Frank's cell appears to be some kind of rotating disc and is able to manipulate his memories.
 Inside the facility, Frank relives recurrent dreams of the day before his detention: waking up with his dog, visiting his dying father on a life support machine, and particular focus on his final moments in a coffee shop with the owner Gabby, before he is shot from behind by two men.

-Frank is able to change the events in each dream sequence, coming to realise that a scanner inside the coffee shop is what alerted authorities to his presence there.
+Frank is able to change the events in each dream sequence, coming to realize that a scanner inside the coffee shop is what alerted authorities to his presence there.
 In one instance, Frank witnesses a large explosion, believed to be an attack from anti-government forces, which leads to a shutdown inside the facility when it loses power.
-Through the wall, Frank communicates with another detainee, the leader of the anti-government resistance called Fletcher May.
+Through the wall, Frank communicates with another detainee called Fletcher May, the leader of the anti-government resistance.
 They discuss possibilities for escaping the facility before Fletcher May ultimately decides to take his own life.
 Frank suddenly re-awakens in the facility, unsure what events are real and what is part of the dream manipulation.
 Frank imagines that he has succeeded in escaping the facility, emerging from an underground warehouse into a vast desert, passing an expanse of wind turbines, and eventually finding his way to a service station, only to reawaken inside the facility again.